-The purpose of this section is to detail the configuration of SSL on the xCAT server.
+This section details the configuration of SSL on the xCAT server.
 SSL stands for Secure Socket Layer, which is a security protocol for communications over networks.

 No actions required.
 SSL should be configured by default.

 You can find the following instructions from http://en.opensuse.org/Apache_Howto_SSL.